streetpea/chiaki-ng/docs/setup/remoteconnection.md

 ### Find Router's IP

-On a computer connected to your router such as your Steam Deck (make sure to disconnect from a vpn first if you're connected to one to get the right IP) use one of the following:
+On a computer connected to your router such as your client device [i.e., Steam Deck] (make sure to disconnect from a vpn first if you're connected to one to get the right IP) use one of the following:

 === "Browser"